Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsubsection{Basic link information}

 The basic link information of the five ASes are collected using LG tracing, and the detailed information for each AS is shown in Table \ref{tab:basic}.
 The \emph{Avg Hop Num} represents the average number of hops in all paths towards each AS.
 The \emph{Non-identical Path} represents the number of different links from all LG servers to each AS.
 The flow density of a link is estimated by the times it appears in the results of traceroute of all the LG servers.
 The \emph{Coverage of Top-15 flow-density links} is the fraction of the number of LG servers which can access the top 15 highest flow density links to the total number of LG servers.
 It can be used to estimate the flow distribution of the network.
 As seen in Table I, the coverage for AS1, AS3 and AS4 reach 100\% because almost all paths from different LG servers to each AS share the same link at the end servers, making the coverage 100\%.
 The network size can be seen from the non-identical paths.
-We observe that AS4 has the least number of paths whereas AS2 has the most, which indicates that AS3 is the smallest network whereas AS2 is the largest.
-In this way, we can guarantee that our algorithm works for various network topologies.
+We observe that AS4 has the least number of paths whereas AS2 has the most, which indicates that AS4 is the smallest network whereas AS2 is the largest.